-Last week, Eric and I presented the first-ever Waging Nonviolence Award at the Plural + Youth Video Festival to Aliens vs Predators, which dramatizes the struggle faced by undocumented high school students in America—from being shut out of higher education to becoming targets of military recruitment.
+Last week, Waging Nonviolence editors Eric Stoner and Bryan Farrell presented the first-ever Waging Nonviolence Award at the Plural + Youth Video Festival to Aliens vs Predators, which dramatizes the struggle faced by undocumented high school students in America—from being shut out of higher education to becoming targets of military recruitment.

 Aside from the pointedly hilarious title, we were impressed by the ability of these young videomakers—who were students at Manhattan’s Julia Richman Education Complex—to not only raise an issue that is tragically overlooked in this country but also speak out against violence in favor of education.